Creating your personal website using Quarto

 git commit -m "initial commit"

 1. Create an empty remote repository on GitHub.
 At this point, we’ve created a local git repository that contains the basic files needed to build our Quarto website.
+We’ve also created one commit (i.e. taken a “snapshot” of our work) in that local git respository.
 Now, we need to create a “remote” repository (i.e. a version of your project that is hosted on the internet) on GitHub.
 There are multiple ways to do this, but we’ll cover the workflow that makes most intuitive sense to me.
-Login to GitHub, create a new repository, and give it the same name as your local git repository / R Project (e.g. username.github.io).
+Login to GitHub, create a new (public) repository, and give it the same name as your local git repository / R Project (e.g. username.github.io).

 Do not initialize your remote repository (on GitHub) with a README.md, license, or .gitignore file!